arianvp/haskellexchange/slides.md

 ---

-# Cmds & Tasks
+# Cmds
 ```elm
 type Cmd msg
 ```
-* A command tells Elm " Hey I want to do thign"
+* A command tells Elm " Hey I want to do stuff!"
 * "Hey, I want to perform an HTTP Request"
+* "Hey, what is the current datE?"
 * "Hey, I want a random number"

 ```elm